Corporate Responsibility at Sonova

 Key topics and concerns raised

-Key topics and concerns raised through stakeholder engagement are included in our materiality analysis, CR program and respective reporting activities.
-The 2019 materiality assessment identified eight focus ESG topics, which are listed below.
+Key topics and concerns raised through stakeholder engagement are included in our materiality analysis, ESG strategy and respective reporting activities.
+The 2019 materiality assessment identified eight ESG topics with the highest relevance for Sonova, which are listed below.
 The stakeholder groups which assigned a comparatively high relevance to the specific topic are indicated in brackets.

 - Product quality, safety and reliability (customers and consumers, regulators and governments, industry and competitors, investors, public)